 You will be required to submit a personal statement expressing your reasons for applying for Teacher Training, why you want to become a teacher and how your experiences, personal skills and attributes will allow you to become an effective teacher.

 You will be required to provide the names of 2 referees.
-One of these referees should ideally be an academic reference from your first degree university, if you graduated within the last 5 years, and one should be from a personal referee who can testify to your character, personal attributes and qualities.
+One of these referees should ideally be an academic reference from your first degree university, if you graduated within the last 5 years, and one should be from an employer where possible, who can testify to your character, personal attributes and qualities.
 You should avoid supplying references that have come from a personal acquaintance.
 This will prolong the application process as we will need to request that you provide a professional reference instead.

 At interview, you will be required to verify your identity, preferably from a current photographic ID.
 A passport or driving licence and proof of address will be suitable. *There may occasionally be exceptional reasons where none is available on the day of interview.
 In this case please inform us ahead of time.

 You will be required to obtain a certificate for an enhanced DBS check as you will be engaging in regulated activity, if successful in your application for a training place.

 Before final acceptance on the course, all candidates who are offered a firm or conditional place will complete and return a declaration of health questionnaire.
 This information will be considered by the medical adviser who will request additional information if necessary.
 The majority of trainees sail through this process so you shouldn’t be alarmed.

-Interviews take place at Blue Coat School for Secondary applicants and at our Primary partner schools for Primary applicants.
+All interviews take place face to face.
 The interview panel will be made up of the Head of Recruitment, representatives from our partner schools and phase or subject specialists.
 Primary trainees are assessed in numeracy and literacy, as well as the panel interview.